 Who is eligible to vote in an ARVO election?

-Eligible “voting members” are regular members, and life members who have paid their dues by the first of February of each year.
+Eligible “voting members” are life members and regular members who have paid their dues by the first of February of each year.
 Voting members are entitled to hold any elected office and vote in ARVO elections.
 (ARVO Bylaws, Article 2.10)

 Who are the "non-voting members" of ARVO?

-The student members (members-in-training), honorary members, associate members, and emeritus members are non-voting ARVO members.
+Student members (members-in-training), honorary members, associate members and emeritus members are non-voting ARVO members.
 They are not eligible to nominate other members for ARVO office, hold an elected office or vote in ARVO elections.
 (ARVO Bylaws, Article 2.10)

 How to vote in an ARVO election